-☐ Initiate public protection measures in the EPZ, as required. ☐ If an evacuation has occurred, set up a Reception Centre and address evacuee needs and concerns.
-Coordinate evacuation beyond EPZ with the local authority, if required. ☐ Determine the Corporate Incident Classification and the Regulatory Level of Emergency, where applicable, and complete any required notifications/reporting. ☐ Notify local authorities and health authorities, as required. ☐ Notify Police and provincial highway authorities for approval to close and detour municipal and/or provincial highways, as required. ☐ Request a Fire Hazard Order, Closure Order, or NOTAM, as required. ☐ Develop an Incident Action Plan.
-7.3.1.1 Sour gas release In addition to the above General Response Actions: ☐ Prepare for ignition. ☐ Place an Ignition Team on standby or activate if ignition criteria are met. \square Continue air monitoring for H2S/SO2 after ignition takes place.
-7.3.1.2 Release contained inside a diked area In addition to the above General Response Actions: ☐ Do not walk into a product contaminated area. ☐ Apply film forming firefighting foam on the spill area to suppress vapors, if available. ☐ Test the area for explosive atmosphere with explosion meter, if spilled material is flammable. ☐ Flush spilled material to water treatment facilities. ☐ Use vacuum trucks to remove pools of spilled material if safe to do so.
-Release into tank farm where tanks have heaters and fire tubes 7.3.1.3 In addition to the above General Response Actions: ☐ Shutdown equipment. ☐ Be aware of indirect heat from the fire tubes
+Initiate public protection measures in the EPZ, as required.
+If an evacuation has occurred, set up a Reception Centre and address evacuee needs and concerns.
+Coordinate evacuation beyond EPZ with the local authority, if required.
+Determine the Corporate Incident Classification and the Regulatory Level of Emergency, where applicable, and complete any required notifications/reporting.
+Notify local authorities and health authorities, as required.
+Notify Police and provincial highway authorities for approval to close and detour municipal and/or provincial highways, as required.
+Request a Fire Hazard Order, Closure Order, or NOTAM, as required.
+Develop an Incident Action Plan.
+7.3 .1.1 Sour gas release addition to the above General Response Actions: Prepare for ignition.
+Place an Ignition Team on standby or activate if ignition criteria are met.
+Continue air monitoring for H 2 S/SO 2 after ignition takes place.
+7.3 .1.2 Release contained inside a diked area In a ddition to the above General Response Actions: · Do not walk into a product contaminated area.
+Apply film forming firefighting foam on the spill area to suppress vapors, if available.
+Test the area for explosive atmosphere with explosion meter, if spilled material is flammable.
+Flush spilled material to water treatment facilities. ш Use vacuum trucks to remove pools of spilled material if safe to do so.
+7.3 .1.3 Release into tank farm where tanks have heaters and fire tubes In a ddition to the above General Response Actions: П Chutdown aguinmant Shutdown equipment.
+Be aware of indirect heat from the fire tubes ш be aware of multerl fleat from the fire tubes